 The Disparities Solutions Center (DSC) within the Mongan Institute for Health Policy of the Massachusetts General Hospital, is seeking a full time research assistant to assist with the day-to-day duties of a variety of projects.
-The DSC is dedicated to the development and implementation of strategies that advance policy and practice to eliminate racial and ethnic disparities in health care.

 - Conference/Meeting Planning: Provides assistance with coordination of conferences and meetings for health care leaders and executives, including meeting preparations, communication with participants, developing and analyzing evaluations, preparing participant meeting materials and staffing events.

 - Publications: Conducting relevant literature searches and reviews and assisting with manuscript preparation for projects relating to disparities in health care.

 - Provide assistance to Project Manager with quantitative and qualitative data analysis and evaluation of existing projects.

 - Oversee extensive literature library, including conducting regular literature reviews and inputting and maintaining up to date sources, presenting the literature review at staff meetings.

 - Other Projects: Performs other project-related duties as needed, including maintaining and preparing project meeting documents, coordinating meeting logistics and providing staff support.

 - Prioritizes tasks and communicates progress, problems and needs for additional support to the Deputy Director.